St. Louis prosecutor: Racist interests try to force her out

 “This is saying, ‘No more are we going to let the powerful few who want to hold onto the status quo prevent an elected prosecutor from doing her job,”’she said.
 Gardner said she believes the lawsuit is the first of it’s kind and that she has the support of other progressive prosecutors.

-Roorda told the AP that he needed to review the lawsuit and declined immediate comment.
+Roorda said the union considered the lawsuit “frivolous and without merit.”
 A spokesman for Mayor Lyda Krewson declined comment.
 Messages left with Gerard Carmody were not immediately returned.

 In her lawsuit, Gardner cites St. Louis’ “long history of racial inequality and prejudice in its criminal justice system generally, and within its police force particularly.”
 She said she was elected to change that, but that the police union and others “have mobilized to thwart these efforts,” including “the unprecedented appointment of a white, ethically conflicted Special Prosecutor” in an effort to oust Gardner.